 Hogfish

 The hogfish , also known as boquinete, doncella de pluma or pez perro in Mexico is a species of wrasse native to the Western Atlantic Ocean, living in a range from Nova Scotia, Canada, to northern South America, including the Gulf of Mexico.
 This species occurs around reefs, especially preferring areas with plentiful gorgonians.
 It is a carnivore which feeds on molluscs, as well as crabs and sea urchins.
 This species is currently the only known member of its genus.
 The hogfish possesses a very elongated snout, which it uses to search for crustaceans buried in the sediment.
 This very long "pig-like" snout and its rooting behavior give the hogfish its name.
 A prominent black spot behind the pectoral fins differentiates males from females.
 The dorsal fin usually is composed of three or four long dorsal spines followed by a series of shorter dorsal spines.
-Hogfish reach a maximum of 91 cm (36 in) in total length and a weight of about 11 kg (24 lb).
+Hogfish reach a maximum of 90 centimetres (35 inches) in total length and a weight of about 11 kilograms (24 pounds).
 Females and juveniles usually start out as pale gray, brown, or reddish-brown in color, with a paler underside and no distinct patterns.
 Males are distinguished by a deep, dark band spanning from the snout to the first dorsal spine, and by a lateral black spot behind the pectoral fins.
-Hogfish also have a form of active camouflage to blend in against coral or sand.
+Hogfish also have a form of active camouflage with the assist of dermal photoreception, a sensory capability allowing them to detect light through their skin.
+Specialized cells containing opsins, located beneath chromatophores, enable hogfish to perceive changes in ambient light.

 Source: Wikipedia